-- (1) The control unit and ballot unit of every voting machine used at polling station shall bear a label marked with - - (a) the serial number, if any, and the name of the constituency; - (b) the serial number and name of the polling station or stations as the case may be; (c)the serial number of the unit; and - (d) the date or poll. - (2) Immediately before the commencement of the poll, the presiding officer shall demonstrate to the polling agents and other persons present that no vote has been already recorded in the voting machine and it bears the label referred to in sub-rule (1) - (3) A paper seal shall be used for securing the control unit of the voting machine, and the presiding officer shall affix his own signature on the paper seal and obtain thereon the signature so such of the polling agents present as are desirous of affixing the same. - (4) The presiding officer shall thereafter fix the paper seal so signed in the space meant therefore in the control unit of the voting machine and shall secure and seal the same. - (5) The seal used for securing the control unit shall be fixed in such manner that after the unit has been sealed, it is not possible to press the "Result" button without breaking the seal. - (6) The control unit shall be closed and secured and placed in full view of the presiding officer and the polling agents and the ballot unit placed in the voting compartment.
+(1) The Control Unit and Balloting Unit of every voting machine used at polling station and the printer for paper trail where used, shall bear a label marked with -

+(a) the serial number, if any, and the name of the constituency;

+(b) the serial number and name of the polling station or stations, as the case may be;

+(c) the serial number of the unit; and

+(d) the date of poll.

+(2) Immediately before the commencement of the poll, the presiding officer shall demonstrate to the polling agents and other persons present that no vote has been already recorded in the voting machine and it bears the label referred to in sub-rule (1), and where the printer for paper trail is used that the drop box of the printer is empty.

+(3) A paper seal shall be used for securing the Control Unit of the voting machine, and the presiding officer shall affix his own signature on the paper seal and obtain thereon the signature of such of the polling agents present as are desirous of affixing the same.

+(4) The presiding officer shall thereafter fix the paper seal so signed in the space meant therefor in the Control Unit of the voting machine and shall secure and seal the same.

+(5) The seal used for securing the Control Unit shall be fixed in such manner that after the unit has been sealed, it is not possible to press the "Result" button without breaking the seal.

+(6) The Control Unit shall be closed and secured and placed in full view of the presiding officer and the polling agents and the Balloting Unit placed in the voting compartment.